-When canning in glass jars, do not remove, bump or jar the pressure control weight while pressure is in the Cooker or liquid will be lost from the jars.
+When excess steam pressure is created, that is, more than 20 pounds --- the weight will rise and allow excess steam to escape, as shown in "C".
+When, through oversight, pressure goes above that desired, lower heat or move the Cooker from stove and allow pressure to drop to the desired pressure.
+When canning in glass jars, do not open petcock or liquid will be lost from the jars.
+When cooking, excess steam may slowly be released by opening petcock slightly.
 If small particles, seeds or food should accumulate or cake in the vent pipe, pressure control weight will not operate properly.
-Therefore, it is essential that the vent pipe opening be kept thoroughly clean; run a pipe cleaner or small brush through the opening occasionally.
-(Do not be concerned about a slight vapor or steam that may appear from the underneath part of this weight before the pressure reaches the required point.
+Therefore, it is essential that the vent pipe opening be kept thoroughly clean: run a pipe cleaner or small brush through the opening occasionally.
+Do not be concerned about a slight vapor or steam that may appear from the underneath part of this weight before the pressure reaches the required point.
 There will be some slight escape, but the weight is constructed in this manner to let gases or air escape from the Cooker during the cooking or processing period.
+There are two important things to remember-open petcock to release steam or air and close petcock to hold pressure in Cooker.